weinshun/learngit/readme.txt

-git is  a  version  contron dydtem.
+git is  a   distributed version  contron dydtem.
 Git is free  doftware.